 On his trek up the Mississippi River in 1699, Pierre Le Moyne d’Iberville described eight tribal towns in addition to Natchez.
-In the Choctaw language, these included: Achougoulas, Cogoucoula, Ousagoncoula, Pochougoula, Thoucoue, Tougoulas, Yatanocas, and Ymacachas.
-Of these, Tougoulas and perhaps Thoucoue were the Tioux towns.
-It is probably safe to infer that the nine towns, including Natchez, represented the entire group, and that the Corn, Gray, Jenezenaque, White Apple, and White Earth villages are only other names for some of the above, with which it is now impossible to identify them.
+It is probably safe to infer that the nine towns, including Natchez, represented the entire group.

 It was a strongly matrilineal society with descent recognized along female lines, and the leadership passed from the chief, named “Great Sun”, to his sister’s son which ensured the chiefdom stayed within one clan.
 They spoke a language that has no known close relatives, although it may be very distantly related to the Muskogean languages of the Creek Confederacy.